Melbourne Youth Justice Centre

 Melbourne Youth Justice Centre (formerly Melbourne Juvenile Justice Centre and Turana Youth Training Centre) is a youth corrections facility located in Parkville, Victoria, Australia.

-The facility is designed to accommodate 15- to 17-year-old males through four units and a separate multi-purpose unit that houses remand prisoners.
-Some inmates are slightly older if they were under 18 at the time of their offence.
+The facility is designed to accommodate 15-to-17-year-old males through four units and a separate multi-purpose unit that house young people on remand.
+Some of those housed are slightly older if they were under 18 at the time of their offence.
+The facility also houses 10-to-17-year-old females (remanded or sentenced) and 18-to-21-year-old women sentenced to a Youth Justice Centre Order.

-Prisoners have access to a variety of social, vocational and educational programs, as well as day and weekend leaves.
-Prisoners also have TVs in their rooms.
+Young people have access to a variety of social, vocational and educational programs through Parkville College, as well as day and weekend leaves.
+Young people housed at the centre also have TVs in their rooms.
 The facility is one of Australia's most hazardous workplaces.